ZahraRajabi-creator/Portfolio-Design-and-Fabrication/Exercise-5/README.md

 ## Final Result

-After the machining was completed, I received the finished version of my design.
-The candle holder was milled from hardwood and matched the original vector drawing.
+The final candle holder was manufactured from hardwood using my original design.
+Comparing the finished piece with the vector drawing made it easy to see how accurately the CNC machine reproduced the shape while preserving the overall design.

 <p align="center">
   <img src="Images/final_result.jpg" width="45%">